Alessandro Mattioli

-Alessandro Mattioli (born 13 February 1998) is an Italian footballer who plays as a defender for Cittadella.
+Alessandro Mattioli (born 13 February 1998) is an Italian footballer who plays as a defender for Serie D club Pro Palazzolo.

 Club career

 Internazionale

 Born in Reggio Emilia, Mattioli is a youth exponent of Inter Milan.

 Loan to Renate

 On 12 July 2017, Mattioli and Michele Di Gregorio were loaned to Serie C side Renate on a season-long loan deal.
 On 30 July, Mattioli made his professional debut for Renate as a substitute replacing Francesco Finocchio in the 89th minute of a 3–1 home win over Siracusa in the first round of Coppa Italia.
 On 3 September he made his Serie C debut as a substitute replacing Gabriel Lunetta in the 79th minute of a 1–0 away win over FeralpiSalò.
 On 29 October he scored his first professional goal, as a substitute, in the 77th minute of a 2–0 away win over Bassano Virtus.
 One week later, Mattioli played his first match in Serie C as a starter, a 2–1 home win over Gubbio.
 On 9 December he played his first entire match for Renate, a 3–1 away defeat against Fermana.
 On 25 March 2018 he scored his second goal in the 77th minute of a 2–0 home win over Vicenza.
 Mattioli ended his loan to Renate with 32 appearances, 2 goals and 2 assist.